Bauma (trade fair): Key figures

 In terms of exhibition space, Bauma is both the largest trade fair in the industry and the biggest trade show in the world.

-The past Bauma edition that took place from April 11 to 17, 2016 attracted 3,425 exhibitors from 58 countries (2013: 3,421 exhibitors; 2010: 3,256 exhibitors) and 583,736 visitors from 219 countries (2013: around 535,065; 2010: around 420,170).
+The past Bauma edition, which took place from April 11 to 17, 2016, attracted 3,425 exhibitors from 58 countries (2013: 3,421 exhibitors; 2010: 3,256 exhibitors) and 583,736 visitors from 219 countries (2013: approximately 535,065; 2010: approximately 420,170).
 The exhibition space was 605,000 m² (2013: 575,000 m²; 2010: 555,000 m²).

 Exhibitors

 Both German and foreign suppliers of machinery and vehicles for construction and mining exhibit at the fair.
-The trade fair basically comprises four sectors.
+The trade fair comprises four sectors.
 The "All around construction sites" sector includes suppliers of construction vehicles, construction machinery, construction tools, lifting appliances, formwork and scaffoldings.
-The exhibition sector "Mining, extraction and processing of raw materials" pools manufacturers of machines for the extraction of raw materials and mining as well as of mineral processing technology.
+The "Mining, extraction and processing of raw materials" exhibition sector brings together manufacturers of machines for extracting raw materials and mining, as well as those specialising in mineral processing technology.
 The "Production of building materials" sector comprises machines and plants for producing concrete, asphalt, clay and similar building materials.
 Drive technology, testing, measurement and control technology as well as accessories including services are presented in the "Components and service suppliers" sector.
 Numerous scale model manufacturers exhibit scale models of the construction equipment.